hku-systems/dast/README.md

 + Expected results:
     + DAST's lines are flat in the figures.
 This is because DAST uses timestamps to order all transactions accessing the same shard (i.e., SMR-based), regardless of whether they conflict.
-    + We did not make major claims on baseline systems; their experiments can be omitted.
+    + We did not make major claims on DAST v.s. baseline systems; their experiments can be omitted.
 SLOG's performance should be stable, similar to DAST.
 The performance of Tapir and Janus drop with higher conflict rates, as they can enter fast path only if the conflict rate is not high (admitted in their paper).

 ### Experiment 4: Scalability to the number of regions.